jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 # Introduction
-I introduced __Large Language Models__ (LLMs) and __Generative AI__ (GenAI) in my previous [blog](https://jhumelsine.github.io/2024/09/18/llm-genai.html).
+I wrote about __Large Language Models__ (LLMs) and __Generative AI__ (GenAI) in my previous [blog](https://jhumelsine.github.io/2024/09/18/llm-genai.html).
 This blog will provide suggestions on how to invoke good results from LLMs and GenAI via [prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering).

-I learned most of these prompts from two online courses I recently audited: [Generative AI: Prompt Engineering Basics](https://www.coursera.org/learn/generative-ai-prompt-engineering-for-everyone/home/welcome) and [Prompt Engineering for ChatGPT](https://www.coursera.org/learn/prompt-engineering/home/welcome).
+I learned most of these prompt patterns from two online courses I recently audited: [Generative AI: Prompt Engineering Basics](https://www.coursera.org/learn/generative-ai-prompt-engineering-for-everyone/home/welcome) and [Prompt Engineering for ChatGPT](https://www.coursera.org/learn/prompt-engineering/home/welcome).
 There are many more resources available in [References](#References) at the bottom of this blog entry.

 I will describe Prompt Engineering Patterns with descriptions and prompt examples.
 I will not provide GenAI results for the following reasons:
 * They will consume too much space if listed here.
-* Watch GenAI generate responses will have a greater impact than seeing my responses.
+* Watchvcing GenAI generate responses will have a greater impact than seeing my responses.
 * Your responses and my responses will not be the same.
 GenAI results always vary, even with the same prompt.

 I recommend having an LLM/GenAI platform open as you read this.
 [ChatGPT](https://chatgpt.com/) provided by [OpenAI’s](https://openai.com/) offers paid subscriber and free ChatGPT options.
-I use the free version of ChatGPT, which requires a login, It can be created on the platform, or you can use other platform accounts, such as Google.
+I use the free version of ChatGPT, which requires a login.
+It can be created on the platform, or you can use other platform accounts, such as Google.
 While I’ll confirm my prompt examples in ChatGPT, I think most will work in other LLM/GenAI platforms as well.

 Copy-and-paste my prompt examples into your chosen LLM/GenAI platform as you proceed through this blog.

 # Prompt Engineering Basics
-LLM models the relationship among words, technically tokens, based upon billions of examples of the relationship of words crafted from content on the internet.
+LLMs model the relationships among words, technically tokens, based upon billions of examples from the internet.

-When text is provided to the LLM’s prompt, GenAI uses the text to generate [the next most likely word](https://jhumelsine.github.io/2024/09/18/llm-genai.html#the-next-most-likely-word) based upon the relationship of words in the model.
+When text is provided to an LLM’s prompt, GenAI uses the provided text to generate [the next most likely word](https://jhumelsine.github.io/2024/09/18/llm-genai.html#the-next-most-likely-word) based upon the relationship of words in the model.
 It adds this generated word to the text and repeats the process to generate the next most likely word.
-One doesn’t need to know the algorithmic details.
+One doesn’t need to know the algorithmic details of how it does this.
 I don’t quite understand it myself.
-All one really needs to consider is that the LLM is generating a series of the next most likely words using the prompt as the seed.
+All one really needs to know is that the LLM is generating a series of the next most likely words using the text prompt as the seed to generate the next most likely words.

 Enter a set of random words as a prompt, and GenAI will balk with a response indicating that it can’t do too much with random words.
-But give it something with contextual form, such as an imperative or a question, then it will build a response.
+But give it something with contextual form, such as an request or a question, and it will build a response.

 # Good Prompt Basics
 The initial prompt is a conversation starter with the LLM/GenAI.
 Better prompts will elicit better responses from the LLM/GenAI.
 Prompting is communicating with the LLM.
 Good prompting is about good communication.
 A good prompt will include the following (mostly from: [Generative AI: Prompt Engineering Basics](https://www.coursera.org/learn/generative-ai-prompt-engineering-for-everyone/home/welcome)):
 * __Instructions:__ Provides guidelines regarding the task.
 That is, what do you want GenAI to do.
 * __Context:__ Lists details useful for generating relevant content.
 That is, narrow the scope of the conversation.
 * __Input Data:__ Includes additional information provided by you in the prompt.
-For example, you may want it to critique something you’ve written.
+For example, you may want it to critique something you’ve written, such as an email.
 * __Output Indicator:__ Describes the structure of the generated response.
 For example, do you text, an outline, a table, etc.?

 For example, try copy-and-paste this as one prompt: